Dynamitos/Seele/WRITEUP.md

 # Seele Engine

 Seele is a Proof-of-Concept 3D render engine using Vulkan as it's primary graphics API, but other APIs could also be implemented.
 Due to this, a lot of terminology will be Vulkan-related, but it can be translated to other APIs.
-The focus of the project is to make the renderer use as many of the system resources as efficiently as possible to maximize the framerate while minimizing resource usage.
-It does this by being designed to support multithreading for more recent APIs, like DX12 or Vulkan, while still providing an interface that could be implemented by an
+It is designed to support multithreading for more recent APIs, like DX12 or Vulkan, while still providing an interface that could be implemented by an
 API that doesn't support it, like OpenGL.
 These APIs would suffer a significant performance loss, but would still work correctly.

 ## Custom containers and other utilities